ktorn/completium-landing/docs/dapp-iot/iot9.md

 `dateofstop` is computed with the following simple formula `now + dur + read_interval`.

-We note that the <Link to='/docs/dapp-tools/archetype'>Archetype</Link> makes it very simple to manipulate durations.
+We note that the <a href='https://archetype-lang.org/'>Archetype</a> makes it very simple to manipulate durations.

 ## Interrupt